moealiyasin/moe-yasin-tech-support-resources/README.md

 - ♟️ Chronic chess player (always up for a game!)
 - Basketball was always there, boxing class newbie, pickleball for the culture.
 - Just bought my first ever game console, a PS5, so maybe I can add gamer soon.
-Publsihed author, and currently writingn my 2nd book.
+-Publsihed author, and currently writingn my 2nd book.

 ---